This Policy was last modified on July 12, 2018

 When this Policy Applies

 This policy applies to the processing of data through experiments on the M-Lab platform, as well as through use of the M-Lab website.
-It does not apply to the information practices of other companies and organizations, including information practices of members of the Steering Committee, experiment hosts, or clients occurring outside of the M-Lab platform.
+It does not apply to the information practices of other companies and organizations, including information practices of members of the Experiment Review Committee, experiment hosts, or clients occurring outside of the M-Lab platform.

 Changes to this Policy